As the environmental impact of jet-setting tourism becomes more apparent, popular destinations are turning green.

 An influx of visitors from across the globe means investment, jobs and business opportunities – after all, all those people need hotels, restaurants and guides.
 However, that same rush of tourists can lead to environmental damage, congestion and biodiversity degradation.

-Many popular destinations are heeding the warnings about tourism and turning towards greener ways of operating.
+Many popular destinations are heeding the warnings about tourism, turning towards greener ways of operating.
 But travellers need to do their part too.
 We can travel in more sustainable ways - backpacking and camping, for example to reduce our footprint and consider eco-friendlier destinations.

 Alpine foothills, tranquil glacial lakes and rustic cities await in charming Slovenia.
 Declared the World’s Most Sustainable Country in 2016, this quaint Balkan nation has emerged as one of the most green-friendly destinations in Europe in recent years.